 Identifying, calculating, and proving non-economic damages like pain and suffering isn’t straightforward.
 Accident victims who attempt to handle their case alone frequently receive far less compensation than they could obtain with an attorney’s help.

 If you’ve been injured in an accident in Portland, OR, you likely have many questions.
 Tillmann Law Personal Injury Lawyers offers a free consultation to discuss your case and answer any questions you have.
-Give us a call at (503) 272-8986.
+Give us a call at (503) 773-3333.

-Contact our Portland personal injury attorneys today to discuss your injuries and the damages you can seek for them.
+Now that you know how to calculate pain and suffering, contact our Portland personal injury attorneys today to discuss your injuries and the damages you can seek for them.
 We’ll assess your economic and non-economic damages and fight for the compensation you deserve.